topelectronicsfasteners/topelectronicsfasteners.github.io/index.md

 Our inventory is lot controlled, fully inspected and RoHS and REACH compliant as applicable.

-Our value added services set us apart from the competition.
+It is our value added services that set us apart from the competition.
 We offer vendor managed inventory, custom kitting and light assembly.